Answers to Legal Questions about Joint Accounts and Florida Probate Law

 My Mother Just Died, Leaving My Father A Widower.
-The Bank Accounts Are In Joint Names, As Is Their House, And Her Insurance And Ira Both List Dad As The Beneficiary.
+The Bank Accounts Are In Joint Names, As Is Their House, And Her Insurance And IRA Both List Dad As The Beneficiary.
 Do I Still Need To Go Through Probate?

-No, jointly held assets between husband and wife almost always are “survivorship” assets, with the surviving spouse automatically owning those assets upon the deceased’s death.
+No, jointly held assets between husband and wife almost always are “survivorship” assets, with the surviving spouse automatically owning those assets upon the other’s death.
 Insurance and other assets which have a “pay on death” designation pass “outside probate,” at least when going to the spouse, and the beneficiaries do not need a court order.
 They usually have to fill out a form, submit a certified death certificate or take other steps, but probate should not be needed.